mrbalihai/recipes/low-calorie-high-protein/protein-pancakes.md

 > [!TIP]
 > - You can use chocolate protein powder and half a tsp of cocoa powder to make chocolate pancakes.
 > - To stop the pancakes sticking to the pan, make sure the pan isn't too hot.
-For some reason unknown to modern science, the first pancake doesn't ways turn out right 🤷‍♂️
+For some reason unknown to modern science, the first pancake doesn't always turn out right 🤷‍♂️

 ## Macros
 |                          | kcal | Protein | Carbs | Fats |